Understanding Divorce Attorney Fees

 At the commencement of a divorce case, you need to obtain a written fee agreement with legal counsel.
 Make sure that you understand all of the terms and conditions of that contract.
 If you have any questions, be certain to obtain answers before signing a fee agreement.Costs Associated with Case

-If you are in need of an experienced New Jersey divorce lawyer, you can schedule an initial consultation by calling the Law Offices of Peter Van Aulen.
+If you are in need of an experienced New Jersey divorce lawyer, you can schedule a free initial consultation by calling the Law Offices of Peter Van Aulen.
 You can reach our firm any time that is convenient for you by calling us at 201-845-7400.
-There is no fee charged for an initial consultation with a dedicated, tenacious New Jersey divorce lawyer from the Law Offices of Peter Van Aulen.